loomnetwork/blockscout/README.md

   8. Update your JSON RPC Endpoint in `apps/explorer/config/dev/` and `apps/indexer/config/dev/` For the `variant` chosen in step 7, enter the correct information for the corresponding JSON RPC Endpoint in `parity.exs`, `geth.exs`, or `ganache.exs`

+  9. Use the environment variables to correct set the `ETHEREUM_JSONRPC_HTTP_URL` which should point for the loomchain `http://IP-ADDRESS:PORT/eth` for instance `http://localhost:46658/eth`, also set the websocket env var `ETHEREUM_JSONRPC_WS_URL` which should point for loomchain also but using `ws` istead of `http`, for istance `ws://IP-ADDRESS:PORT/eth`

-  9. Enable HTTPS in development.
+  10. Enable HTTPS in development.
 The Phoenix server only runs with HTTPS.
      * `cd apps/block_scout_web`
      * `mix phx.gen.cert blockscout blockscout.local; cd -`
      * Add blockscout and blockscout.local to your `/etc/hosts`